mbasaglia/glaxnimate/docs/docs/manual/ui/dialogs.md

 the most common colors in the image (you select how many colors you want with the spin box next to the button.

+Sometimes there might be gaps between shapes of different colors, you can increase *Outline* to fill them up.
+When you have large outlines, the order of the colors in the list is important (shapes higher up on the list are drawn over the ones below).
+You can drag and drop colors in the list to rearrange them.

 ### Extract Colors

 ![Trace dialog](/img/screenshots/dialogs/trace/extract.png)